x64dbg/docs/commands/breakpoints-conditional/SetBreakpointName.md

 # SetBreakpointName

-Set the name of the breakpoint.
-It can be displayed in the breakpoints view.
+Set the name of a breakpoint.
+It will be displayed in the breakpoints view and in the log when the breakpoint is hit.

 ## arguments

-[arg1]: The address of an existing software breakpoint.
+arg1: The address of an existing software breakpoint.

-[arg2]: The new name of it.
+\[arg2\]: The name of the breakpoint (empty when not specified).

 ## result

 This command does not set any result variables.